Bill Cowher: Pittsburgh Steelers

+On January 5, 2007, Cowher resigned after 15 years of being the Steelers head coach.
+Cowher's record as a head coach was 161–99–1, including the playoffs.
+He was succeeded by Mike Tomlin.
 In Cowher's 15 seasons, the Steelers captured eight division titles, earned 10 postseason playoff berths (including six straight in his first six seasons), played in 21 playoff games, advanced to six AFC Championship games and made two Super Bowl appearances.
 He is one of only six coaches in NFL history to claim at least seven division titles.
 At the conclusion of the 2005 season, the Steelers had the best record of any team in the NFL since Cowher was hired as head coach.